 - 5 oz. spinach (about 5 cups)

-Blend the bananas and all the wet ingredients (3/4 cup plant-based milk, 3/4 cup maple syrup, 1/4 cup coconut oil, 1 tsp mint extract) in a blender.
+- Blend the bananas, the flax egg, and all the wet ingredients (3/4 cup plant-based milk, 3/4 cup maple syrup, 1/4 cup coconut oil, 1 tsp mint extract) in a blender.

 - To make these mint chocolate chip muffins, simply use 1 tsp of mint extract instead and add some vegan chocolate chips to the batter.